kekscom/Color/README.md

 Color
 =====

-A very basic color tool for adjusting hue, saturation, lightning and alpha of a given RGB color.
+A very basic color tool for adjusting hue, saturation, lightness and alpha of a given RGB color.

 ## Documentation is outdated!